SydneyJavaMeetup/TestableRESTFulServiceWorkshop/README.md

     </dependency>
 ```

-Now run `mvn compile` to download dependencies - this is gonna take some time.
+Now run `mvn compile` to download dependencies - this is gonna take some time, so let's take the time and have chat about web framework.

 ## Discussion